- List and define the five major domains, or pillars, of contemporary psychology

 - Middle Finger: If you stuck up your middle finger to flip someone off, that would be bad behavior in many cultures.
 This represents the behavioral perspective, which falls under the developmental domain.

 - Ring Finger: This is typically where you would wear a wedding band.
 For some people this is a healthy lifestyle choice, and for others this is a cause of stress.
 For some, the thought of marriage causes anxiety, which may lead to therapy.
 This represents the mental and physical health domain.

 - Pinky Finger: This little finger was born this way—short.
 You can thank your biology for that.
 This represents the biological perspective.

 - Palm of hand: In many cultures, giving a high-five is an acceptable greeting.
 This represents the social and personality domain.

-- Bonus: Thumb: your thumb can move around in psycho ways—it’s so versatile!
+- Bonus: Thumb: your thumb can move around in so many ways—it’s dynamic!
 This is the psychodynamic perspective, which is not its own pillar but represents a prominent historical perspective and school of thought in psychology, as explained earlier.